-Spending the time create a clear description of the position will save you countless hours during the screening process.
-Clearly list and explain the job responsibilities, desired qualifications, work experience salary and benefits.
+Spending the time to create a clear description of the position will save you countless hours during the screening process.
+Clearly list and explain the job responsibilities, desired qualifications, work experience salary, and benefits.
 If the position you’re hiring for is temporary check out:

 # 2 Sourcing

 Promote the Position Externally